 |I can guarantee that you will get a visa to Australia

-- Only authorised officers from the Department of Immigration and Citizenship can issue you with a visa.
+- Only authorised officers from the Department of Immigration and Border Protection can issue you with a visa.

 - No-one can guarantee you will get a visa.
 Avoid internet sites and advertisements by anyone who claims they can 'guarantee' a visa.